Kolar Dam (Bhopal)

 Kolar Dam is located on 35 km south-west of Bhopal city.
 It is built on Kolar river which is a tributary river of Narmada river.
 This dam is constructed near Lawakhweri village in Sehore district.

 Specifications

-Dam water is a raw water source for Kolar Water Treatment Plant which is managed by Public Health Engineering Department of Madhya Pradesh.
+Water from the dam is a raw water source for the Kolar Water Treatment Plant which is managed by Public Health Engineering Department of Madhya Pradesh.
 This plant avails approx. 153 MLD treated water to Bhopal city which is 60% of total water supply to city.
 Its water treatment plant is largest and best among water treatment plants arranging water supply to Bhopal city.